elijah415hz/baby-temp/README.md

 and `npm run build`

-Finally, run: `netlify deploy --dir=./` This will open a browser window for you authenticate with your brand new netlify account.
+Finally, run: `netlify deploy --dir=./` This will open a browser window for you to authenticate with your brand new netlify account.
 Once you've authenticated, close the window and come back to your terminal.
 Following the prompts, select "Create & configure a new site".
 Select your team (You will likely only have one choice here) and give your site a name.
 This will become part of the url for your app, so make it something easy to remember.

 Netlify will now give you a Website Draft URL.
 Click that to make sure that everything is looking good.
 If it is, run `netlify deploy --prod` to deploy it for real.
 Make note of the url that it gives you because that is how you'll access your site.

 That's it!
-Enjoy knowing what the temperature is whereever you choose to place your sensor!
+Enjoy knowing what the temperature is where ever you choose to place your sensor!

-Remember, this is a progessive web app, so feel free to install it on all of your devices for quicker access.
+This is a progressive web app, so feel free to install it on all of your devices for quicker access.

 ## License